-The department of Clinical and Health Psychology is an academic and professional unit in the College of Public Health and Health Professions at the Health Science Center on the University of Florida campus in Gainesville.
 The doctoral program in clinical psychology has been accredited by the American Psychological Association since 1953 and adheres to the Scientist-Practitioner Model of education and training.
-The Clinical Psychology Doctoral program is unique in the country in that it is housed in an independent department of Clinical and Health Psychology in a major academic health science setting along with an APA accredited internship.
-These features foster program strengths in research, teaching and professional training in health care psychology.
+The Clinical Psychology Doctoral program is unique in the country in that it is housed in an independent department of Clinical and Health Psychology in a major academic health science center along with an APA-accredited internship.
+These features foster program strengths in research, teaching, and professional training in health care psychology.

 “The scientist-practitioner model produces a psychologist who is uniquely educated and trained to generate and integrate scientific and professional knowledge, attitudes, and skills so as to further psychological science, the professional practice of psychology, and human welfare.
 The graduate of this training model is capable of functioning as an investigator and as a practitioner, and may function as either or both, consistent with the highest standards in psychology.
 The scientist-practitioner model is ideal for psychologists who utilize scientific methods in the conduct of professional practice.”
 (National Conference on the Education and Training of Scientist-Practitioners for the Professional Practice of Psychology).